plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/4th Level/Private Sanctum.md

 **Casting Time:** 10 minutes
 **Range:** 120 feet
 **Components:** V, S, M (a thin sheet of lead, a piece of opaque glass, a wad of cotton or cloth, and powdered chrysolite)
-**Duration:** 24 hours
+**Duration:** 24 hrs.

 <!-- TODO: finish formatting -->

 You make an area within range magically secure.
 The area is a cube that can be as small as 5 feet to as large as 100 feet on each side.
 The spell lasts for the duration or until you use an action to dismiss it.

-When you cast this spell, you decide what sort of security the spell provides, choosing any or all of the following properties:
+When you cast this spell, you decide what sort of security the spell provides, choosing one or more of the following:
 * Sound can't pass through the barrier at the edge of the warded area.
 * The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
 * Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.